-It is important for damaged mufflers be replaced immediately at your Corvallis automotive service center, especially if they are leaking.
+It is important that damaged mufflers be replaced immediately at your Corvallis automotive service center, especially if they are leaking.
 Not only will the extra noise annoy your Corvallis neighbors, a leaky muffler could be serious.

 The entire exhaust system is attached to your vehicle by hangers and clamps.
 These fasteners can rust, come loose or break.
 The components of the exhaust system can get very hot, so when the hangers or clamps fail, these hot components can come into contact with other parts such as wires and hoses.
 These can melt, causing serious and damage to your vehicle.
 Good car care requires that you have your exhaust system inspected regularly.